Update for June 2020

 In 2018/19 we did this by:

-- Customer water meters - When we install a customer meter, we can immediately identify if there’s a leak.
+- Smart water meters - When we install a customer meter, we can immediately identify if there’s a leak.
 Our programme to install smart water meters is the second largest in the world and will help protect future water supplies.

-This year we’re increasing the number of leaks we find through:
+In 2019/20 we increased the number of leaks we find through:

 - ‘Fingerprinting’ our water zones - We’re using key data about each of our water zones to begin to create unique fingerprints for each of them.
 That in turn will help us to understand the drivers of leakage performance and burst mains through various analysis methods.